 Internal Approach with Tarsal Strip for Involutional Entropion Repair

-The patient is prepped and draped in the usual sterile, full-face oculofacial plastic surgery fashion.
-A corneal shield is placed in the (right/left) eye.
-A No. 15 Bard-Parker blade was used to make a 3 mm to 4 mm incision in the lateral canthal angle.
+The patient is prepped and draped in the usual sterile, full-face preparation.
+A corneal shield is placed in the affected eye.
+A No. 15 Bard-Parker blade is used to make a 3 mm to 4 mm incision in the lateral canthal angle.
 The lateral canthal tendon and inferior crus are then disinserted.
 A tarsal strip is then created using Westcott scissors and 0.5 forceps.
 Hemostasis is maintained with cautery.
 A 4-0 silk traction suture is placed through the lash line or grey line of the lower lid.
 The lid is then everted.
-An incision in the conjunctiva below the inferior tarsal border from the lateral canthus lateral to the puncta is made.
+An incision in the conjunctiva below the inferior tarsal border from the lateral canthus (immediately lateral to the punctum) is made.
 Dissection is continued toward the inferior orbital rim with a 0.5 forceps and Westcott scissors.
 The orbital fat is dissected to expose the lower lid retractors while maintaining hemostasis.
 The retractors are then dissected free from the conjunctiva.
-A 6-0 vicryl suture is passed through the inferior, anterior portion of the tarsus.
-It is then passed through the lower lid retractors beneath the conjunctiva toward the globe advancing them onto the anterior, inferior tarsus.
+A 6-0 Vicryl suture is passed through the inferior, anterior portion of the tarsus.
+It is then passed through the lower lid retractors beneath the conjunctiva toward the globe, advancing them onto the anterior, inferior tarsus.
 Sutures are then placed across the lower lid.
 The sutures induce appropriate eversion of the eyelid without displacing the puncta.
-Additionally, a 5-0 vicryl suture is passed in a whipstitch fashion through the anterior and posterior tarsus of the lid.
+Additionally, a 5-0 Vicryl suture is passed in a whipstitch fashion through the anterior and posterior tarsus of the lid.
 The suture is then passed through the periosteum at the lateral orbital rim.
-The suture is temporally tightened to assess lid position.
+The suture is temporally tightened to assess the lid position.
 Once appropriate.
-A buried, interrupted 6-0 vicryl suture is passed from gray line to gray line, upper to lower lid, to reform the lateral canthal angle.
-The 5-0 vicryl suture is tied down.
-The orbicularis is closed with a 6-0 vicryl in a buried, interrupted method.
-The skin incision was closed using simple, interrupted 6-0 plain gut sutures.
-Antibiotics ointment should be applied to the eye and all suture sites.
+A buried, interrupted 6-0 Vicryl suture is passed from gray line to gray line, upper to lower lid, to reform the lateral canthal angle.
+The 5-0 Vicryl suture is tied down.
+The orbicularis is closed with a 6-0 Vicryl in a buried, interrupted method.
+The skin incision is closed using simple, interrupted 6-0 plain gut sutures.
+Antibiotic ophthalmic ointment should be applied to the eye and all suture sites.

 External Approach for Involutional Entropion Repair